 By default, this method looks for a serializer declared in the item field and returns the result of applying that serializer to the value.
-If no serializer is found, it returns the value unchanged.
+If no serializer is found, it returns the value unchanged except for unicode values which are encoded to str using the encoding declared in the encoding attribute.